A Time to Walk Away

 Well, this is a tough one, because I can barely describe myself to myself.
 But I’ll try.

 I’m like Pandora’s box that’s better left unopened.
-But, for those brave souls that have dared take a peek, they’re still by my side alive and well.
+But for those brave souls who dared to take a peek are still alive and well.
 The birds are still singing, the earth is still spinning, and life goes on.

-To be completely honest with you, Mr. or Mrs. Someone, I have extreme anxiety disorders; about as many that have ever been written about.
-Well, maybe not that many; I do exaggerate a little.
-But, I am talking about Pandora’s box, remember?
-Therefore, I find it difficult to describe myself to you when I don’t know which self I am at the moment.
+To be completely honest with you, I’m a barrel full of anxieties with a bunch of different names I can’t keep up with.
+Therefore, it’s difficult to describe myself to you when I don’t know which self I am at the moment.
 Am I my real self, or my pretend self?
-Am I the tell-it-like-it-is self, or the timid, and shy self?
-Just pick one, because I don’t know, they keep me so confused.
+Just pick one, because I don’t know anymore.

-It’s like this, Mr. or Mrs. Someone.
-I never know which self is going to wake up another self, and then another, till I’m in the middle of an all-out war with a legion of anxious selves that just won’t shut up and stop fighting!
-My brain becomes as confused as a rat in a maze, and my heart starts pounding like a team of runaway horses.
-And if someone, in the midst of all this chaos, stupidly decides to jerk on my chain, they better run because I’m one hundred percent positive that I will bite them.
+It’s like this.
+I never know which self is going to wake up another self, and then another, till I’m in the middle of a bloody war with an army of combative selves that just won’t shut up and stop fighting.
+And if someone, in the midst of all this chaos, stupidly jerks on my chain, they’d better run because I’m 99% sure that I will bite them!

-No, Mr. or Mrs. Someone!
-Of course, I don’t like this about myself, and I judge and condemn myself harshly for it.
-It’s not like I sat on Santa’s lap eons ago and told him I wanted a cock-eyed brain for Christmas or begged my parents to buy it for my first birthday!
+No!
+Of course, I don’t like being like this.
+It’s not like I sat on Santa’s lap and told him I wanted a cock-eyed brain for Christmas or begged my parents to buy me some new anxieties for my birthday!